Harlingen leaders work to get COVID-19 vaccines to underprivileged areas

 Federal and local partners are working on getting more people vaccinated in underprivileged areas of Cameron County.

-The Harlingen Housing Authority, in collaboration with the Harlingen Consolidated Independent School District (HCISD) and the U.S. Department of Housing and Urban Development (HUD), is working to bring more vaccine opportunities for underserved areas.
+The Harlingen Housing Authority, in collaboration with the Harlingen Consolidated Independent School District (HCISD), U.S. Department of Housing and Urban Development (HUD) and Su Clinica is working to bring more vaccine opportunities for underserved areas.

 On Wednesday, Harlingen hosted a vaccine clinic for adults and children leaders at the city's Le Moyne Gardens apartments.